What's changing for insulin pumps

 Medtronic pumps

 No new people can start on a MiniMed 770G Medtronic insulin pump from 1 January 2025.
-Currently funded Medtronic consumables will be available until 1 October 2026.
+Currently funded Medtronic consumables are available until 1 October 2026.

 If you want to change to a Tandem t:slim X2 or an YpsoPump, you'll need talk to your diabetes specialist team about your options.